Cameron Mason

 Cameron Mason (born 18 August 2000) is a British cyclist, who competes in cyclo-cross, gravel, road racing and mountain bike.
-He currently races for UCI cyclo-cross team The Cyclocross Reds and is part of the development Alpecin–Deceuninck WorldTour Team on the road.
-His most notable achievement was coming 2nd in the men's elite race at the UEC European Cyclo-cross Championships in Pontchâteau, France in November 2023.
-He previously rode from 2019 to 2023 for Trinity Racing.
+He currently races for UCI cyclo-cross team Seven Racing (formerly Cyclocross Reds) and is part of the development Alpecin–Deceuninck WorldTour Team on the road.

+His most notable achievement was coming second in the men's elite race at the UEC European Cyclo-cross Championships in Pontchâteau, France in November 2023.
+He previously rode for Trinity Racing from 2019 to 2023.

 He also runs a YouTube channel where he documents his races and the cyclocross scene.